Cannabis Act (Germany): Reception

 The issuance of the draft regulations by the Ministry of Health was called a "decisive step toward legalization" by Politico.

 The Deutscher Hanfverband (German Hemp Association) criticised the 15% THC limit in the leaked draft.

 The bill has been criticised by many in the Social Democratic Party of Germany (SPD) because it does not allow for the control of cannabis via sales from licensed stores, which they state would tackle organised crime and reduce the burden on the police.
 A 2021 study from the University of Düsseldorf concluded that legal sales of recreational cannabis in Germany could raise over $5.3 billion in additional yearly tax revenue and create 27,000 jobs in the country.

 The opposition CDU/CSU said if they form a government after the 2025 German federal election they will completely scrap the bill.
 The conservative Christian Social Union in Bavaria government wanted to see if it could take a legal route to stop the implementation of the bill.

 Provisions

 Provisions of the October 2022 framework paper include sales in licensed establishments, and personal possession by adults over 18 years of 20 to 30 grams of cannabis without THC content limit.
 There may be sales limitations regarding persons under 21 years of age.

 Effect

 The ministry document is intended to have direct effect under Directive (EU) 2015/1535.
 Germany said it would present the framework paper to the European Union before implementing legislation.

+By October 2025 the ministry had come to the conclusion that fraud was happening with the "Medical Cannabis Act", which is Article 2 of the "Cannabis Act".
+When comparing the rise in prescriptions for cannabis with the statutory health insurance, in the one digit percentage, to the rise in imports of medical cannabis, some 400 percent from 19 to 80 tonnes in the same time frame, the imbalance was obvious.
+On 8 October 2025 an amendment was introduced, making a consultation in person with a doctor now mandatory for getting a cannabis prescription.
+For follow up prescriptions, a patient now needs a new consultation in person with a doctor every year and shipping of medical cannabis is prohibited, with pharmacy delivery services excluded.
+The final vote on the amendment in the Bundestag is expected in early 2026.